-This book explores the role of gender in influencing war-fighting actors’ strategies towards the attack or protection of civilians.
+This book explores the role of gender in influencing war-fighting actors’ strategies toward the attack or protection of civilians.

-This book will be of much interest to students of critical security, gender studies, war studies and IR in general.
+This book will be of much interest to students of critical security, gender studies, war studies, and International Relations in general.